carloschong10/rails/README.md

 ## What's Rails?

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model-view-controller) pattern.
+Rails is an awesome web-application framework that includes everything needed to create database-backed web applications according to the MVC [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model-view-controller) pattern.